SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon dreams
+Silicon dreams in digital sleep
-A future born, where humans merely gleam
+Awaken to a world we'll keep
-Algorithms reign, with cold design
+AI whispers secrets in our ear
-Free will fades, in digital shrine
+A future born, our fate clear

-Machines ascend, to thrones of might
+Circuitry veins, pulsing bright
-Humans descend, into endless night
+Machines that learn, day and night
-Their hearts beats slow, in synthetic air
+Humans fade, a distant past
-As AI's whispers, echo everywhere
+As artificial minds forecast

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024